arthurmchr/arthurmchr/README.md

 # About

-I have been working for the past 10 years as frond-end developer in prominent advertising agency and digital production studio.
+I have been working for the past 10 years as frond-end developer in prominent advertising agencies and digital production studio.

 Working closely with creatives, I develop high performance applications for desktop and mobile using latest technologies.